saifkhichi96/basic-sat/Readme.md

 $  chmod u+w run-examples.sh
 $  ./run-examples.sh
 ````
 This would solve all the formulas from the `examples/` directory and print their results: `Unsatisfiable` or `Satisfiable`.
-For satisfiable formulas, assignments that satisfy the fomula are also listed.
+For satisfiable formulas, assignments that satisfy the formula are also listed.

 ## Semantics